 Offering an incentive in exchange for a testimonial is a big no. That is considered bribery and will influence their testimonial.
 You don't want their feedback to be biased.
-Although you are reaching out to loyal, happy customers, in particular, you still want to respect their past experiences -- the good and the bad -- and the experiences of interested prospects.
+Although you are reaching out to loyal, happy customers, in particular, you still want to respect their past experiences — the good and the bad — and the experiences of interested prospects.

 Often, your customers have glowing things to say about your company but are stuck thinking about it in the same cut-and-dry way.
-So, when asking questions, you want to probe your customers in the right direction.
+So, when asking testimonial questions, you want to probe your customers in the right direction.

-6. What problems were you trying to solve with our product or service?
+- What problems were you trying to solve with our product or service?

-7. What made our product or service stand out from other options?
+- What made our product or service stand out from other options?

-8. What has made you the happiest about working with our company?
+- What has made you the happiest about working with our company?

-How to Shoot the Best Testimonial Video
+How to Make a Testimonial Video

-9. Create and send questions in advance.
+7. Create and send questions in advance.

 You shouldn‘t be making up questions on the spot.
 That will make the video seem messy, and it can put interviewees in an awkward position if they can’t immediately come up with a response.

-10. Choose the perfect scene and angle.
+8. Choose the perfect scene and angle.

 In the days or weeks leading up to the recording, you should be considering the many options you have for the setting.
 Do you want it indoors or outdoors?
 At the office or at another location in your city?
 Or even in their home?
 And what time of day seems best?

 As with any video, lighting is key.
 If possible, you should test out each setting you‘re considering in advance to see how it would appear on camera.
-Their face should be clearly visible, and their voice should carry well -- that means, maybe don’t choose a playground or noisy bar for your setting.
+Their face should be clearly visible, and their voice should carry well — that means, maybe don’t choose a playground or noisy bar for your setting.
 Again, once you've decided on the time and location, email the interviewee the details immediately.

-11. Make the interviewee feel as comfortable as possible.
+9. Make the interviewee feel as comfortable as possible.

-12. Let the camera roll.
+10. Let the camera roll.

 You never know what the camera might catch unexpectedly that turns out to be some great footage for your video.
 Let the camera roll for the duration of the interview.
 This will help ease the customer, as they‘ll start to forget the camera is on them.
 In addition, they’ll feel comfortable knowing that anytime they slip up or make a mistake, it can be easily edited out.